 Practical · Evidence-led · No fluff

-A series of articles and reports on AI adoption, capability, agentic workflows and sustainability.
+Practical, evidence-led writing on AI adoption, capability, agentic workflows and sustainability — by someone who actually uses it.
+Plus real case studies from the build.
 Aimed at people who want answers, not hype.

-Kevin Clubb Senior business analyst UK · Hospitality & catering 2026 · Issue series
+Kevin Clubb AI-Native Analyst UK Retail · Hospitality · Education Issue series 2026

 AI-curious?
 This is the bit no one tells you.
 Cover image in Clinical Green design.